thzandvl/xbox-shipping/functionApp/README.md

 ## Prepare the notification

-Now we have the JSON values we can prepare the message.
+Now that we have the JSON values we can prepare the notification message.

 ```py
 # if no relevant procucts for notification found, no need to continue